-(a) A request to rescind a landmark designation under sub.
+- (a) A request to rescind a landmark designation under sub.
 (2)(a) above shall be approved only if the owner of record at the time of designation demonstrates that he or she is unable to find a buyer willing to abide by the regulations to which the project is subject, even though he or she has made reasonable attempts in good faith to find and attract such a buyer.
-Such attempts must be supported by evidence including but not limited to the following:

-- 1. Comparable real estate listings showing current market values. - 2.
-Current real estate listing including disclosure statement. - 3.
-Dates of real estate agent showings. - 4.
+Such attempts must be supported by evidence including but not limited to the following: - 1.
+Comparable real estate listings showing current market values. - 2.
+Current real estate listing including disclosure statement. - Dates of real estate agent showings. - 4.
 Original listing date. - 5.
 Original listing amount and dates of subsequent changes. - 6.
 Value of improvements made to the property during ownership. - 7.
 Current assessed value. - 8.
 Whether the owner has received a fair and reasonable offer to purchase the structure. - 9.
 List of routine maintenance and associated costs during ownership. - (b) A request to rescind a landmark designation under sub.
-2(b) above shall be approved only when the physical appearance of the site has changed substantially such that the site no longer meets the standards set forth for designation in Sec.
-41.07 of this ordinance, provided that such change was not due to the owner of record's failure to maintain the property as required by this ordinance. - (4) Landmarks Commission Review and Public Hearing.
+2(b) above shall be approved only when the physical appearance of the site has changed substantially such that the site no longer meets the standards set forth for designation in sec.
+41.07 of this ordinance, provided that such change was not due to the owner of record's failure to maintain the property as required by this ordinance.

+- (4) Landmarks Commission review and public hearing.
 When the Preservation Planner finds that a request under sub.
 (2) above is complete, the Preservation Planner shall refer the request to the Landmarks Commission.
 The Commission shall review and hold a public hearing on the request for rescission.
-The Commission shall give prior notice of the hearing as provided in Sec.
+The Commission shall give prior notice of the hearing as provided in sec.
 41.06.
-The Commission may gather other information, in addition to hearing testimony and evidence, which may be relevant to its evaluation of the request. - (5) Landmark Commission Action.
+The Commission may gather other information, in addition to hearing testimony and evidence, which may be relevant to its evaluation of the request. - (5) Landmark Commission action.
 After holding a public hearing and completing its review under sub.
 (4) above, the Landmarks Commission shall determine whether the requested rescission meets applicable standards under sub.
 (3) above.
 The Commission shall report its finding, along with reasons for it, to the Common Council.
-The Commission shall send written notice of its findings to each owner of record of each lot on which the landmark is located at least ten (10) days before any meeting at which the Common Council may act on the Commission's findings. - (6) Common Council Action.
+The Commission shall send written notice of its findings to each owner of record of each lot on which the landmark is located at least 10 days before any meeting at which the Common Council may act on the Commission's findings. - (6) Common Council action.
 After considering the Commission's report under sub.
 (5) and applying the standards under sub.
 (3) above, the Common Council may rescind a landmark designation.
 The City Clerk shall notify the Director of the Building Inspection Division and the City Assessor of each rescission.
-The City Clerk shall record the rescission with the Dane County Register of Deeds at the City's expense.

-41.09 ALTERING OR DEMOLISHING LANDMARKS.

-- (1) When Required.
-No person may do any of the following without a certificate of appropriateness issued under Subchapter F: - (a) Add a new structure to a landmark or landmark site. - (b) Materially alter a landmark or the exterior of a landmark. - (c) Demolish or relocate a landmark or any part of a landmark. - (d) Install a sign on the exterior of a landmark or on a landmark site.
+The City Clerk shall record the rescission with the Dane County Register of Deeds at the City's expense. - 41.09 ALTERING OR DEMOLISHING LANDMARKS.
+No person may do any of the following without a certificate of appropriateness issued under subchapter F: - (1) Add a new structure to a landmark or landmark site. - (2) Materially alter a landmark or the exterior of a landmark. - (3) Demolish or relocate a landmark or any part of a landmark. - (4) Install a sign on the exterior of a landmark or on a landmark site. - (5) Divide any lot comprising all or part of a landmark site, or voluntarily grant any easement on that lot if doing so may impair the preservation, maintenance, exterior appearance or historic character of the landmark or landmark site.